Transfer Pricing in Rwanda

 Scope of Transfer Pricing

 Under these rules, the scope of Transfer Pricing applies to local companies that transact with non-resident related parties.
-Similarly, this applies to Rwandan PE’s with non-residents persons in states that provide beneficial tax regimes.
-Beneficial tax regime countries include those that offer preferential income tax rate lower than 20%, grant tax breaks etc.
+Similarly, this applies to Rwandan PE’s with non-resident persons in states that provide beneficial tax regimes.
+Beneficial tax regime countries include those that offer preferential income tax rates lower than 20%, grant tax breaks etc.

 Types of Controlled Transactions